Ethiopia - Country Commercial Guide

 Government Tenders

-The Government of Ethiopia (GOE) and its public institutions are the leading buyer and market for U.S. products.
-The GOE invests heavily in large social and economic infrastructure projects, including power generation, industrial zones and parks, housing construction, water and irrigation, roads and railways, airports and dry ports, telecommunication and internet networks, as well as fertilizer factories.
+The GOE and its public institutions are the leading buyers of U.S. products.
+The GOE invests heavily in large social and economic infrastructure projects, including power generation, industrial zones and parks, housing construction, water and irrigation, roads and railways, airports and dry ports, telecommunication, and internet networks, as well as fertilizer factories.
 There are prospects for U.S. companies to participate in government tenders.
-U.S. companies heavily rely on high level advocacy support to win government tenders or overturn unfair or non-transparent tender awards associated with irregularities in the tender process.
+However, the GOE’s ability to effectively manage the tender and procurement process may be limited by a lack of internal capacity – the result sometimes being canceled tenders or questionable awards, and a tendency to prioritize price over value.

 Africa Continental Free Trade Area